17 Best Places to Visit in Colombo

 10. Excel World Entertainment Park

 If you have kids and you're visiting Colombo, this tiny amusement center needs to be on your itinerary.
-It's a fun local experience with a shopping mall, a few rides, a bowling alley, and a food court.
+It's a fun local experience with a shopping mall, a few rides, a bowling alley, an arcade, and a food court.
 There's also a movie theater (showing Western and Bollywood films).
 The bowling alley is especially popular, as it's the only one in Colombo.

 Excel World is right next to Beira Lake.